 Dominicans are not the only ones to make moro.
-In fact, this dish seems to exist in different incarnations in several Caribbean nations.
+In fact, this dish seems to exist in different incarnations in several Caribbean and Latin American nations.
+Of course, each country has its own flavor and combination of ingredients.

-Of course each country has its own flavor and combination of ingredients, just like each household in the Dominican Republic probably has its own version of this dish, but the general concept of how to make Dominican rice and beans remains the same.
+Each household in the Dominican Republic probably has its own version of this dish, but the general concept of how to make Dominican rice and beans remains the same.

-The addition of thyme to this version is owed to the fact that this is a very common ingredient in beans recipes in the Northwest DR, where I hail from.
+The addition of thyme to this recipe is owed to the fact that this is a very common ingredient in bean dishes in the northwestern DR, where I hail from.
 Feel free to adapt this recipe to your and your family's taste.
 And we'd love to hear what's different in yours.

 - 2 cups of soft-boiled or canned kidney beans

-- Heat half the oil (2.5 Tbsp) in an iron pot over high fire and add coriander, garlic, thyme, celery, olives, oregano, cubanela, capers.
+- Heat half the oil (2.5 Tbsp) in an iron pot over low heat and add cilantro, garlic, thyme, celery, olives, oregano, cubanela, capers.
 Cook and stir for a minute, or until the ingredients release their aroma.
 Stir in the tomato sauce.

-- Add the rice and stir regularly to avoid excessive sticking.
+- Stir in the rice and simmer stirring frequently to avoid excessive sticking.
 Make sure to remove the rice that sticks to the bottom.

 - Cover again another 5 minutes.
 After this the rice should be firm but tender inside.
 If necessary, cover and leave another 5 minutes over very low heat (if at this point it looks too dry add 1/4 cup of boiling water before stirring and covering.